 It may be that a lead isn’t actually in-market to purchase insurance, or that they’ve already been sold a policy by another agent, or any number of other scenarios that occur when agents buy low-quality leads.
 Either way, agents get stuck paying for access to a consumer who has little or no chance of delivering a positive return on the agent’s investment.

 In order to make sure you’re getting the quality you’ve paid for, it’s important to vet the lead vendors you work with before you give them your money.
 Here are seven questions to ask online lead vendors before you buy from them:

 1. How long do you wait to sell a lead after it’s generated?

 The whole point of buying online insurance leads is to reach people who are in the process of shopping for insurance.
 But if you’re talking to a consumer who requested a quote two months ago…they’re probably not still going to be in-market.

-Ideally, you’ll want to be buying leads from a vendor that sells you the consumer’s information in real-time, the moment the consumer finishes filling out their forms to request a quote.
+Certainly, smart agents are able to successfully convert leads into new sales months and even years after purchasing them.
+But, ideally, you’ll want to be buying leads from a vendor that sells you the consumer’s information in real-time, the moment the consumer finishes filling out their forms to request a quote.

 2. How intentionally is the shopper looking for a new insurance policy?